FD-cscott/FD-cscott/README.md

 - 👀 I’m interested in Kittens, Katy Perry, and Kindness
 - 🌱 I’m currently learning to smile when under pressure like a true Southern Gentleman
 - 💞️ I’m looking to collaborate on a Recipe-Swap fan club.
-- 📫 I can be reached by outstretching your arm/arms directly in front of you while in close proximity of me.
+- 📫 I can be reached by outstretching your arm/arms directly in front of you while in close proximity to me.

 <!---
 FD-cscott/FD-cscott is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.